How to Get Promoted at Work

 Be a good listener

+Communication skills are paramount to helping you build credibility and stronger workplace relationships.
 When your boss or co-worker is talking, be engaged in the conversation even if it does not pertain to you.
-When having a conversation with your boss or co-worker, be careful not to talk over them and listen intently to what they’re saying.
+When having a conversation with your colleagues, be careful not to talk over them and listen intently to what they’re saying.
 This will give you time to formulate a response in your mind so you can speak intelligently and ask good questions.
 Good listening shows respect for the person you’re talking with and demonstrates the type of leader you would be.

 Show up on time every day